When it comes to research chemicals, nothing rings bells like Etizolam.

 How Does Etizolam Work?

-Etizolam, like all benzodiazepines, works primarily on GABA receptors.
+Etizolam, like all benzodiazepines, works primarily by influencing the action GABA receptors.

-In terms of dosage, it’s roughly as potent as Alprazolam (Xanax) and has extremely similar effects.
+In terms of dosage, it’s roughly as potent as Xanax and has extremely similar effects.

-Etizolam is rapidly absorbed with peak concentrations being reached in the 30 minute to 2 hour range.
-It has a half-life of about 6 hours, meaning most people will feel the effects for at least several hours.
+Etizolam is rapidly absorbed, with peak concentrations being reached in the 30 minute to 2 hour range.
+It has a biological half-life of about 3.5 hours, meaning the effects may last for several hours.

 What Are The Side Effects Of Etizolam?